VictorAvelar/mollie-api-go/docs/README.md

 }
 ```

-GiftCardLinks are links embeded when a gift card is enabled.
+GiftCardLinks are links embedded when a gift card is enabled.

 #### type Image